atrisovic/weather-panel.github.io/_sources/content/working-with-data-product.md

 These datasets are stored in different geographical grids and will need to be regridded to a common grid, using tools like `xesmf` in Python.
 See also [weighting schemes](weighting-schemes).

 (content:working-with-era5)=
-## Getting Started with a Reanalysis Data Product: ERA-5
+## Getting started with a reanalysis data product: ERA-5

 Say you’re studying heat waves in the Sahel.
 Weather station data is low, so you need a gridded data product.
 You consider ERA5, the most advanced modern reanalysis data product as of 2019, recently released by the [European Centre for Medium-Range Weather Forecasting (ECMWF)](https://www.ecmwf.int/) (which incidentally also produces the world’s most respected hurricane forecast model).